stevebaeyen/stevebaeyen.github.io/_pages/privacy.md

 ## Third-Party Services

 We use Buttondown to manage our newsletter subscriptions.
 Please refer to [Buttondown’s Privacy Policy](https://buttondown.com/legal/privacy) for more information.
+This website uses Google Analytics to understand visitor interactions.
+IP anonymization is enabled.
+Data is used only for statistical purposes.
+You can revoke your consent by clearing your browser cookies.

 ## Changes to This Policy